emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 * Standalone Buttons (default/custom/original/circular icons large and small sharing buttons)
 * Free from spam, clean, and adjustable
 * 3rd party share counter buttons include the Facebook Like Button, Facebook Share Button, Facebook Like/Share Button (combo), Twitter Tweet Button, Pinterest Pin It Button, Google+ Share Button, VKontakte Share Button, Odnoklassniki Share Button and LinkedIn Share Button
-* Email sharing via Email Form, Gmail, Yahoo!
-Mail, Outlook.com, AOL Mail and MailRu
+* Email sharing via Gmail, Yahoo!
+Mail, Outlook.com, AOL Mail, MailRu and any other web and native apps
 * Integrated social life-cycle engagement suite.
 Make easy for your visitors to connect with you, through social profiles, blogs, feeds and other social sources on the internet, saving space from the website canvas
 * Custom Placement.
 Choose exactly where you want E-MAILiT to appear